lhonardo/functional-programming-presentation/PITCHME.md

 ### The free lunch is over
 #### (Herb Sutter - 2005)

+> "Concurrency is the next major revolution in how we write software"
 > Stated that microprocessor serial-processing speed is reaching a physical limit, which leads to two main consequences:

 ---